kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 \(2\) Appendix A of this part contains requirements that apply to all methods of flight safety analysis.
 A licensee must notify the FAA for any change to the flight safety analysis method.
 A licensee must file any material change with the FAA as a request for license modification before the launch to which the proposed change would apply.
 Section 417.11 contains requirements governing a license modification.

-\(c\) *Alternate analysis method.* The FAA will approve an alternate flight safety analysis method if a launch operator demonstrates, in accordance with §406.3(b), that its proposed analysis method provides an equivalent level of fidelity to that required by this subpart.
+\(c\) *Alternate analysis method.* The FAA will approve an alternate flight safety analysis method if a launch operator demonstrates, in accordance with [[Volume 4/B Procedure/0406 Investigations, enforcement, and administrative review.md#§406.3   Submissions; oral presentation in license, permit, and payload actions.|§406.3]](b), that its proposed analysis method provides an equivalent level of fidelity to that required by this subpart.
 A launch operator must demonstrate that an alternate flight safety analysis method is based on accurate data and scientific principles and is statistically valid.
-The FAA will not find a launch operator's application for a license or license modification sufficiently complete to begin review under §413.11 of this chapter until the FAA approves the alternate flight safety analysis method.
+The FAA will not find a launch operator's application for a license or license modification sufficiently complete to begin review under [[Volume 4/C Licensing/0413 License application procedures.md#§413.11   Acceptance of an application.|§413.11]] of this chapter until the FAA approves the alternate flight safety analysis method.

 \(d\) *Analyses performed by a Federal launch range.* This provision applies to all sections of this subpart.
 The FAA will accept a flight safety analysis used by a Federal launch range without need for further demonstration of compliance to the FAA, if: